•ONE of only TWO programs in MINNESOTA

 - Job seeking/job keeping courses

-Ridgewater’s program is one of only three Occupational Skills programs in the state.
+Ridgewater’s program is one of only two Occupational Skills programs in the state.

 Occupational Skills students have access to all student services at Ridgewater College such as financial aid, counseling, the Academic Support Center and all social and recreational activities.